STI, Malaysia, Indonesia stocks down at midday as oil spikes

 Oil exporters such as Malaysia could “receive a windfall from higher gas prices”, said the note.
 Conversely, countries such as the Philippines are most likely to face downward pressure on their currencies and strains in their balance of payments.

-Mainland China was 10th in terms of risk score, followed by Thailand, the Philippines and Indonesia.
-Thailand was flagged as one of the markets with the greatest impact, owing to the country having an energy deficit as large as 4 per cent of its gross domestic product.
+Thailand was flagged as one of the markets suffering the greatest impact, owing to the country having an energy deficit as large as 4 per cent of its gross domestic product.

+Among those currencies, the Malaysian ringgit is cushioned by the country’s oil exports, which help offset broader market volatility, while the Chinese yuan and Singapore dollar remain the most resilient.

 OCBC also noted that policy fallout could be severe for Singapore’s neighbours.
 It warned that an “acute” scenario, where oil spikes towards US$140, would likely take rate cuts off the table for the region.
 Instead, central banks in the Philippines and Indonesia could be forced to hike rates by 25 basis points to defend their currencies and curb inflation, risking a sharper economic slowdown.